-My wife mentioned that the 10th season of “Naked and Afraid” started the next day and that an Indianapolis area woman was a survivor in one of the new episodes.
-After a quick Google search, and Facebook and Instagram profile inquiry, I discovered Whitney Hamblin, a Westfield, Indiana native, Ball State grad, and former Indy 500 Princess, whose accomplishments were highlighted by her Appalachian Trail Thru-Hike (AT) in 2016.
+An Indianapolis area woman was a survivor in one of the episodes from 10th season of “Naked and Afraid” ...
+Whitney Hamblin, a Westfield, Indiana native, Ball State grad, and former Indy 500 Princess, whose accomplishments were highlighted by her Appalachian Trail Thru-Hike (AT) in 2016.

 On an impulse, I sent Whitney a quick DM about the idea of doing a solo “Bare It All” session with us, and before I even had time to exit the app, she was already responding… “Hey there!
 This sounds SO awesome!
 I am very very interested… this sounds like an amazing opportunity to talk about the naked factor and capture it!”

 The day after her “Naked and Afraid” episode titled "You've Got Another Sting Coming" aired, Whitney and I spoke over the phone, and scheduled her “Bare It All” session on what ended up being the 3rd Anniversary of the beginning her 2,190 mile and 6 month journey hiking the AT.

 “Once I learned about the trail, there was no unknowing it.
 I dreamt about it, and thought about it for months, years even,” Whitney remembers, “The hike for me really just became self acceptance and self love, and something that I am able to use in my everyday life now.”

 “Through hiking the Appalachian Trail, I really learned that this one body that you get is the only tool that is yours.
 It is the only tool that belongs to you.
 And it can do many, many things...”